 In our ever increasingly fast-paced world it seems that we might have lost the notion that “all good things come to those who wait”.
 Our commitment to you and the planet is to create a quality, luxury product.
 This takes time.
 Each scarf is hand sewn and quality checked prior to delivery.
 Furthermore, slow fashion is not only about making sure we source the best materials, it also means that the people who create our garments are treated and paid fairly and that the printing process is done in a way that is sustainable and deliberate.
 We appreciate your patience.

 Packaging is important when selling a product, but it is also one of the biggest culprits when it comes to a company's environmental impact.
 We believe that we don't have to sacrifice the planet for stylish packaging.
 There are many eco-conscious alternatives to traditional packaging materials.
-You'll be happy to know that all Elwyn packaging is made from 100% recycled materials and are fully recyclable down to the biodegradable packing tape and shipping label.
+You'll be happy to know that all Elwyn packaging is made from 100% recycled paper/materials and are fully recyclable down to the biodegradable packing tape and shipping label.
 Form, Function, and Fashionable.

 The Fashion Industry is the second largest consumer of water.
 Producing 20% of wastewater on the planet.
 It is because of these statistics that Elwyn New York is committed to reducing it's carbon footprint.